 This two day event will focus on hands-on, activity-based learning and problem-solving activities that foster discussions and networking opportunities, enabling teachers to enrich their classes with engaging content for their students.
-This Professional Development is specifically tailored to cater to the needs and interests of teachers seeking to incorporate AI and computing into their curriculum, with a particular focus on empowering female students and First Nations students.
+This Professional Development is specifically tailored to cater to the needs and interests of teachers seeking to incorporate AI and future-focused STEM into their curriculum, with a particular focus on empowering female students and First Nations students.

 Event: Engaging Minds in IT